Vadim4045/CacheSimulator/README.txt

 -h -		show README
 -d -		disable date raising to L1 on L2/L3 HIT
--l -		add result to statistic
+-l -		add result to statistic table
--v -		store verbosity trace log for inspect(will override if exists) -i -		invalidate cach after trace(invalidation cost will add to total cost) -m -		print cache map on end of trace(before invalidation) -c -		path should be from root directory.
-If not used it, will be loaded default.congif -t -		path to trace file from project directory.
-If not used, will run all taces in directory "./traces".
+-v -		store verbosity trace log for inspect(will override if exists) -i -		clear cach after trace(invalidation cost will add to total cost) -m -		print cache map on end of trace(before invalidation) -c -		path should be from root directory.
+Will be loaded default.congif, if not used.
+-t -		path to trace file from project directory.
+Will run all taces in directory "./traces"., if not used.

 This parameter mast be last!!!
 -r -		name of parameter to range (should be as in config file).
-		Maximum number of values - 10 (each value mast be decimal and power of 2)
+		Maximum number of values - 10 (each value mast be decimal)